CptGummiball/BlastAndSmoke/README.md

     - `blasting.enabled`: Whether or not the blasting feature is enabled.
     - `smoking.enabled`: Whether or not the smoking feature is enabled.

 - **blasting.yml**: Custom recipes for the Blast Furnace.
-You can add different recipes here by specifying the input material, output material, custommodeldata, cooking time, and experience.
+You can add different recipes here by specifying the input material, output material, custommodeldata, cooking time, experience and output amount.

 - **smoking.yml**: Custom recipes for the Smoker.
 Similar to `blasting.yml`, you can define recipes for the Smoker furnace.